MarMed/arlousb/doc/OneStepSetup.md

    reboot
 ```

 3. Remember that the Pi contains a configuration file with sensitive information.
-If your Pi is stolen or you suspect an unauthorized person accessed it, immediately change your Tesla account password (if you configured the Pi to use your Tesla credentials to keep the car awake during archiving) and home wifi password.
+If your Pi is stolen or you suspect an unauthorized person accessed it, immediately change any password configured and your home wifi password.

 ### Troubleshooting

-* `ssh` to `pi@teslausb.local` (assuming Wifi came up, or your Pi is connected to your computer via USB) and look at the `/boot/teslausb-headless-setup.log`.
+* `ssh` to `pi@arlousb.local` (assuming Wifi came up, or your Pi is connected to your computer via USB) and look at the `/boot/teslausb-headless-setup.log`.
 * Try `sudo -i` and then run `/etc/rc.local`.
 The scripts are  fairly resilient to restarting and not re-running previous steps, and will tell you about progress/failure.
 * If Wifi didn't come up:
     * Double-check the SSID and WIFIPASS variables in `teslausb_setup_variables.conf`, and remove `/boot/WIFI_ENABLED`, then booting the SD in your Pi to retry automatic Wifi setup.